MiguelOpzz/UniVerse/README.md

 # UniVerse
 UniVerse is a disccusion app made simmilar to Brainly and Quora but it has more specific topic where more include in collage student problem, Unlike brainly, quora, and reddit where the app have a broad disccusion topic.

+This is the Documentation from all learning path
+- CLOUD COMPUTING
+- MOBILE DEVELOPMENT
+- MACHINE LEARNING
 # Cloud Computing

 ### Architecture